-Based on the current observation, the COVID-19 outbreak is not expected to cause significant impact on the Group financial performance up to the date of this report.
+Based on the above, the COVID-19 outbreak has not caused significant impact on the Group up to the date of this report.

-42. Authorisation of financial statements for issue
+40. Authorisation of financial statements for issue

-The financial statements for the year ended 31 January 2021 were authorised for issue in accordance with a resolution of the Directors on 19 May 2021.
+The financial statements for the year ended 31 January 2020 were authorised for issue in accordance with a resolution of the Directors on 5 June 2020.